Battle of Vimy Ridge: German defences

-Three line divisions, comprising seven infantry regiments were responsible for the immediate defence of the ridge.
-The paper strength of each division was approximately 15,000 men but their actual strength was significantly fewer.
-In 1917, a full-strength German rifle company consisted of 264 men; at Vimy Ridge, each rifle company contained approximately 150 men.
-Each German regiment held a zone approximately 1000 m wide as far back as the rear area.
+Three divisions, comprising seven infantry regiments were responsible for the immediate defence of the ridge.
+The paper strength of each division was approximately 15,000 men but their actual strength was significantly lower.
+In 1917, a full-strength German rifle company was 264 men; at Vimy Ridge, each rifle company contained approximately 150 men.
+Each German regiment held a zone approximately 1000 m wide, as far back as the rear area.
 When the Canadian Corps attacked, each German company faced two or more battalions of approximately 1,000 men each.
-Reserve divisions were kept about 15 mi back instead of assembling close behind the second line according to the defence-in-depth theory.
+Reserve divisions were kept about 15 mi back instead of assembling close behind the second line, according to the defence-in-depth theory.

 Artillery

-The eight field artillery brigades of the Canadian Corps divisional artillery and two heavy artillery groups, were reinforced with British artillery units.
+The eight field artillery brigades of the Canadian Corps divisional artillery and two heavy artillery groups were reinforced with British artillery units.
 Four heavy artillery groups, nine field artillery brigades, three divisional artillery groups and the artillery complement of the 5th Division was attached to the Canadian Corps.
 Ten heavy artillery groups of the flanking I and XVII Corps were assigned tasks in support of the Canadian Corps.
 The artillery batteries of I Corps were particularly important because they enfiladed German gun positions behind Vimy Ridge.
-The British provided twenty-four brigade artillery groups consisting of four hundred and eighty 18 pounder field guns, one hundred thirty-eight 4.5 inch howitzers, ninety-six 2 inch trench mortars, twenty-four 9.45 inch mortars, supported by 245 siege guns and heavy mortars.
-This firepower gave a density of one heavy gun for every 20 yd and one field gun for every 10 yd of the corps frontage, representing a considerable average increase, including three times the heavy guns, over the distribution of artillery at the Battle of the Somme in 1916.
+The British provided twenty-four brigade artillery groups consisting of four hundred and eighty 18 pounder field guns, one hundred and thirty-eight 4.5 inch howitzers, ninety-six 2 inch trench mortars, twenty-four 9.45 inch mortars, supported by 245 siege guns and heavy mortars.
+This firepower gave a density of one heavy gun for every 20 yd and one field gun for every 10 yd of the corps frontage, representing a considerable average increase, including three times the heavy guns over the distribution of artillery at the Battle of the Somme in 1916.